 How to Sew Lingerie Elastic with a Serger

 - Place the elastic on the right side of the fabric.
-Make sure the picot edge is pointing inwards like the first photo above.
+Make sure the picot edge is pointing inwards, like in the first photo above.

 - Turn the elastic and the fabric to the wrong side.